 Globally, girls with little or no education are three times more likely to marry by the age of eighteenthan girls who reach secondary school.
 WAP’s research suggests that dropping out of school is both a cause and a consequence of child marriage.
 When a girl leaves school, she becomes more vulnerable to marriage: this vulnerability can be caused by factors such as family pressure or the fact that being out of school supports the perception that she is of marriageable age.
 On the other side of the equation, marriage and pregnancy almost always end a girl’s education permanently.
 In this scenario, a girl’s education can be curtailed because her husband does not permit her to go to school, because she lacks the funds to support her education financially, or because she is needed to stay home to care for children and the household.

-For my final post, I’d like to share a small selection of the stories of women and girls who spoke to WAP about their experiences in school, the value of education, and their hopes and ambitions for the future.
+For my final post, I’d like to share a small selection of the stories of women and girls who spoke to WAP about their experiences in school, the value of Preschool Program for Toddlers, and their hopes and ambitions for the future.